 7. Market Hall Fulham

-The brand-new eating hub is one of our favorite new places to seize a table for lunch.
+Market Hall Fulham is a brand-new eating hub and also one of our favorite new places to seize a table for lunch.
 This marvelous market hall has no better replacement.
 It caters whole day – breakfast, lunch, and dinner – with the incredible food choices in nine various kitchens to hog on.
 Just like name suggests, this place is indeed a hall with spacious seating arrangements similar to that of a cafe or mess.
 The high roofing and huge lighting lamps hanging down create an all together different affect after dark.

 Timing: 8 AM – 11 PM